publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch2/m__us_usc_t23_s203.md

             (B)  __Consideration by secretary__  __.—__

-            In evaluating an application submitted under subparagraph (A), the Secretary shall consider the extent to which the programs support—
+            In evaluating an application submitted under subparagraph (A), the Secretary shall consider the extent to which the programs support performance management, including—

                 (i)